-The HRCC aims at designing and developing compensation programs that ensures the Corporation attracts and retains the right talent, and aligns compensation with the dynamics facing the Corporation.
+The HRCC aims at designing and developing compensation programs that ensure the Corporation attracts and retains the right talent, and aligns compensation with the dynamics facing the Corporation.
 When making decisions about executive pay, the HRCC considers a number of factors, both quantitative and qualitative.
 While quantitative analysis and best practices are important factors that the HRCC relies on when analyzing executive pay, discretion, judgment and prior compensation experience are instrumental in delivering programs that are in the best interest of the Corporation.
 The HRCC follows a rigorous process when establishing objectives for different pay-at-risk programs.
 Payment is made at the end of the performance period provided the actual achievement exceeds the threshold or minimum level of performance required.
 The Board also maintains discretion over final payout, regardless of the achievement of specific performance metrics.
+The Corporation also maintains share ownership guidelines, restrictions on hedging and a clawback policy, all of which are designed to mitigate risk.
 The HRCC considers the implications of the possible risks associated with the Corporation's compensation programs in order to mitigate potential undesired outcomes of having executives take excessive risks when managing the Corporation.
+The HRCC did not identify any risks arising from the Corporation's compensation policies and practices that are reasonably likely to have a material adverse effect on the Corporation.